 The Intelligent Complex Adaptive System Of Systems (ICASOS) Model

-The Intelligent, Complex, Adaptive System Of Systems Model is a conceptual model of an arbitrary, generic enterprise comprising people and technologies.
+The Intelligent, Complex, Adaptive System Of Systems Model is a conceptual model of an arbitrary, generic enterprise comprising people, processes and technologies.
 It is a system of human activity systems and technical systems, that embodies and expresses human intelligence (and machine intelligence if any is available), adapts to its context or environment (and changes in it) and is inherently complex (with emergent behaviours and outcomes).
 According to Harmon:

 "In this context an enterprise is a system.
 It is a complex system.
 It is an intelligent complex adaptive system (ICAS). ...
 The enterprise is also a system of systems (SOS) and one of several systems within a system.
 This is true in both a hierarchical and an operational context.
 Therefore, it could also be viewed as an intelligent complex adaptive system of systems (ICASOS). ...
 The ICASOS assumption is essential to a more complete understanding of enterprise performance (capability, operation and results) and performance assurance (management).
 Failure to recognize the enterprise as an intelligent complex adaptive system of systems (ICASOS) can lead to improper scoping and the development of solutions for the wrong problem."